MGIC: Multigrid-in-Channels Neural Network Architectures: Experiments

 \subsubsection{CIFAR-10}

 The CIFAR-10 dataset \cite{krizhevsky2009learning} consists of 60K natural images of size $32\times32$ with labels assigning each image into one of ten categories.
 The data is split into 50K training and 10K test sets.
-Here, we use a ResNet-$56$ \cite{he2016deep} architecture together with our MGIC block, with parameters $s_g = 8,\; s_c=16$.
+Here, we use a ResNet-$56$ \cite{he2016deep} architecture, which includes ResNet layers of widths 16, 32 and 64 channels.
+Together with our MGIC block, with parameters $s_g = 8,\; s_c=16$, MGIC-ResNet-56 has up to three levels.
 We compare our method with other recent and popular architectures such as AMC-ResNet-$56$ \cite{he2018amc} and Ghost-ResNet-$56$ \cite{han2020ghostnet}, and our baseline is the original ResNet-$56$.
 We report our results in Tab. \ref{tab:cifarCompression}, where we see large improvement over existing methods, while retaining low number of parameters and FLOPs.